yuchdev/CppBooks/README.md

 ### Contributions

 I would welcome any reasonable contributions in the objective to create a comprehensive and up-to-date catalog of C++ books, for all kinds of C++ programmers, with any professional background and experience.
 While using or replicating the content, a Creative Commons Attribution-NonCommercial 4.0 International License is applied.

+### Expressing your gratitude

+I created this catalog and keep maintaining it in my spare time.
+If you wish to thank me for my efforts, you always can [buy me a coffee](https://www.buymeacoffee.com/strategari6)

 ## Reference and ISO Standard